Why We’re Passionate About Prosthetics for Children

 First, we’re moving away from the current model to put the power of choice in your hands.
 Typically, a person with a limb difference does not get to choose what device they would like.
 Prosthetists choose the device that has the greatest probability of being approved by the patient’s insurance.
 With Unlimited Tomorrow’s model, for the first time you can choose the prosthetic device that you want.
 This puts the ball in your court, not the insurance companies.

 Second, we’ve dramatically lowered the cost of advanced prosthetics for children.
-By creating a new model of fitting, distributing, and manufacturing prostheses (Unlimited Tomorrow is one of the few US-based manufacturers), we’re able to offer TrueLimb for 10% of the cost of the most expensive devices.
+By creating a new model of fitting, distributing, and producing prostheses, we’re able to offer TrueLimb for 10% of the cost of the most expensive devices.
 TrueLimb has been independently verified as the most affordable bionic arm on the market.
 With financing options available, TrueLimb can be owned for nearly $9/day.

 Third, our industry-first upgrade program.
 We offer annual upgrades to children who outgrow their prosthetic for 50% off.
 That means we’ve created the only bionic arm that kids can’t outgrow.
 Again, it is the decision to work outside the insurance system that makes this possible.
 You don’t need approval from a third party or need to go through a protracted appeals process to take advantage of this opportunity.
 You deal directly with us — that’s it.

 And finally, we’ve created a device that is made to be used.
 Children often experience low adoption rates of their prostheses.
 Research tells us there are two main reasons for this — comfort and functionality.
 TrueLimb weighs an ultralight 1.5 pounds.
 It is the lightest bionic arm available.
 With upper limb prostheses, weight equals comfort.
 Combine this with our completely personalized sockets, and you have a device that is designed to be worn comfortably for long periods of time.